cartrleitch/NetflixAutoRatings/README.md

 Improve flexibility across different displays and scenarios Enhance error handling and edge cases (so it works even if it is weird) List episodes watched during a viewing session.
+When mouse goes in certain part of screen, display rating for current episode.
+If the rating cannot be detect, toast that the window must be fullscreen.